 Just like any other financing program, you apply for, getting approved for semi-truck financing is dependent on your credit score.
 But there are other factors that will determine your eligibility.

 - Payment history – This shows if you’ve made your payments on time or at all.

 - Credit utilization rate – How much of your credit you are using on your credit cards.

 - Type, amount, and age of credit accounts – Lenders do want to see diversity on your credit report.
-Having a good mix of credit cards, a car loan, maybe a mortgage on their helps your score.
+Having a good mix of credit cards, a car loan, and maybe a mortgage on their helps your score.